YefanZhou/dispersion-score/README.md

 # dispersion-score

-Official implementation of our 3DV Paper *A Dataset-dispersion Perspective on Reconstruction versus Recognition in Single-view 3D Reconstruction Networks*
+Official implementation of 3DV 2021 Paper *A Dataset-dispersion Perspective on Reconstruction versus Recognition in Single-view 3D Reconstruction Networks*

+Dispersion Score is a data-driven metric that is used to measure the internel machaism of single-view 3D reconstruction network: the tendency of network to perform recognition or reconstruction.
+It can also be used to diagnose training data and work as a heuristic to guide data augmentation.

+For more details, please see: PDF VIDEO

 ## Installation